jorgediasdsg/mikrotik-backup-update/README.md

 <p align="center">

-Script for Backup and Update of Mikrotik in batches.
+:us: Script for Backup and Update of Mikrotik in batches.

-Script para Backup e Update de Mikrotik em lotes.
+:br: Script para Backup e Update de Mikrotik em lotes.

 </p>
 <p align="center">
  <a href="#history">History</a> •
  <a href="#objective">Objective</a> •